Ontario Vaccine Booking

 Residents Without OHIP Cards

-- Anyone without an OHIP card needs a COVID ID number to book an appointment at one of the five City-run clinics or select Toronto East Health Partners clinics using the Provincial Booking system.
+- Anyone without an OHIP card needs a COVID ID number to book an appointment at City-run clinics or select Toronto East Health Partners clinics using the Provincial Booking system.

 - To obtain a COVID ID number, call Toronto Public Health at 416-338-7600, seven days a week from 8:30 am to 4:30 pm.
 Callers will be invited to leave their contact information so a representative can return their call.